Inspired by the Winter Olympics, Kitcamp’s ‘Active Schools’ Toolkit #iamplayingwintersports brings the world of winter sports to your school.

 More than just sport

-Indeed, this Olympics has hit the headlines for reasons other than sport.
-The PyeongChang Games is seen as an opportunity to encourage cooperation and contact with North Korea.
-Significantly, ten North Korean athletes will compete in PyeongChang and North and South Korea will field a joint women’s ice hockey team.
-The two countries will march under one flag, the Unification Flag, providing the potential for a time of peace and harmony through sport.
+Indeed, the 2018 Olympics hit the headlines for reasons other than sport.
+The PyeongChang Games was seen as an opportunity to encourage cooperation and contact with North Korea.
+Significantly, ten North Korean athletes competed in PyeongChang and North and South Korea fielded a joint women’s ice hockey team.
+The two countries marched under one flag, the Unification Flag, providing the potential for a time of peace and harmony through sport.

 The Olympic Values